Village of Mount Gilead

 square" which contains a victory shaft in the middle.
 This

-monument was erected in 1919 as a gift form the Federal Government
+monument was erected in 1919 as a gift from the Federal Government

 to Morrow County citizens after World War I for purchasing more